If you use the uBlock Origin browser extension, you’re probably used to ads being blocked when browsing online (including this site).

-Fix 2: Install a Twitch AdBlock Browser Extension
+Fix 2: Install Video Ad-Block For Twitch Extension

 - Add the extension from the Chrome web store here.

-- The extension is now installed and ads on Twitch should now be blocked.
+- The extension is now installed and ads on Twitch will now be blocked.

 - Add the add-on from the Firefox add-ons store here.

-- The extension is now installed and you should no longer see ads on Twitch.
+- The extension is now installed and you will no longer see ads on Twitch.

 Fix 3: Use Twitchls.com

 This fix is also super simple.
 It just requires you to use another website.
 The stream is still live and the chat will still work, so no need to worry about that.